Skip to content

 Frequently Asked Questions

-1. If I am using custom SMTP, am I impacted by this change?
+1. If we are using custom SMTP, am we impacted by this change?

 This can vary based on your email provider, but we recommend all customers to set this up to avoid any deliver issues.